 Scott wrote a blog earlier this year in which he challenges what too many business leaders consider a company culture.
 Executives often brag about all the fun things happening in their workplaces, and just as often, they refer to it as “culture-building.”
 Scott begs to differ.

+“These things are cool.
+These things are nice.
+But they have little to do with culture,” writes Scott.
 “Culture is much more than how a workplace feels.
 Culture is a group’s identity characterized by three things: beliefs, rituals, and vocabulary…and the more members of a group who share these three things, the stronger their bonds.”

 In the blog, Scott names several franchisors who define and promote those three elements of culture.
 I’m pleased that he pointed out the strong culture of Great Clips, specifically what happens at our conventions and zone meetings: “Great Clips regularly celebrates franchisees with more awards than I’ve ever seen at a franchise convention, and people love it.
 Acknowledgement isn’t just what they do; it’s who they are.”